AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 }
 ```

-This way, custom songs are generated using advanced parameters, and the results are similar to the previous text.
+Thus, custom songs were generated using advanced parameters, and the results are similar to the previous text.

 ## Add Instrumental Function